Understanding Data Types: First-Party, Second-Party, and Third-Party Explained

 Limited Scalability

-First-party data scalability is low when comparing first-party vs second-party vs third-party data.
-It restricts access to only a tiny audience.
+First-party data scalability is low when comparing versus second-party or third-party data.
+It restricts access to a narrow audience.

 You may solve this issue by partnering with other businesses with complementary audiences.
 Leveraging second-party data may help expand your target audience.